 Non-audit services included other services that can be reasonably provided by the independent auditor.
-In 2018, the provisions of non-audit services mainly included permitted advisory services on data analysis process of one of the Company's subsidiary.
+In 2019, no such services have been provided by the independent auditor.

 Audit Committee's Pre-approval Policies and Procedures

 The audit committee of our board of directors is responsible for, among other things, the oversight of the external auditor subject to the requirements of the Companies Ordinance and our Articles of Association.
 The audit committee has adopted a policy regarding pre-approval of audit and permissible non-audit services to be provided by our independent accountants.
 Under the policy, proposed services either (i) may be pre-approved by the audit committee without consideration of specific case-by-case services; or (ii) require the specific pre-approval of the audit committee.
 General approval applies to services of a recurring and predictable nature.
 These types of services, once approved by the audit committee, will not require further approval in the future.
 Specific pre-approval applies to all other services, which must be approved by the audit committee on a case-by-case basis after an application, including proposed budget and scope of services to be provided by our independent auditors, is submitted to the audit committee.